ryerac/AJeff/README.md

 The bundled Elgato icon set comes from [elgatosf/icons](https://github.com/elgatosf/icons) and is distributed under its MIT licence.
 Its pinned version and licence text are included with the assets.
+Also inspired by me finding https://github.com/tomekceszke/ajazz-akp03 by  [@tomekceszke](https://www.github.com/tomekceszke) which did some of the hard work of mapping out some key codes.

 AJeff is an independent community project and is not affiliated with or endorsed by AJAZZ or Elgato.